jessesiu/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

-# Setting up CI/CD pipeline in GitLab
+# How to set up CI/CD pipelines for GigaDB with gitlab.com

-Modern software development for applications may involve implementing small code changes which are frequently checked into version control.
+Modern software application development may involve implementing small code changes which are frequently checked into version control.
 Continuous Integration (CI) provides a consistent and automated way to build, package and test the application under development.
 Furthermore, Continuous Delivery